NeilBorikar/FaceRecognition/README.md

 After this go to chrome and paste:
 (http://127.0.0.1:5000/)
-This will open the Face Attendance website. and then proceed to explore the website and it's functionalities.
+This will open the Face Attendance website.
+Then you can proceed to explore the website and it's functionalities.